wp-plugins/bwtf-waterquality/readme.txt

 == Changelog ==

 = 1.0 =
-* Changed styling to make results more readable
+* Changes to HTML styles to make results more readable

 = 0.96 =
 * Fixed bugs, changed some HTML styling